 The Australian cockatoo is either black with striking red or red and yellow tail feathers (the female also has yellow feathers on her head), or more commonly, white with a yellow crest.
 Both types represent powerful spiritual symbols in the Dreaming.

 In their natural state, cockatoos nest in the hollows of large trees; a Dreaming accounts for this: a woman lived with her man out in a swamp land, however she could not swim and missed her plains country.
 One time, while her husband was absent, it flooded, so she climbed into the hollow of a tree.
 The water rose higher and higher, trapping her.
 Transforming herself into a cockatoo, the woman used her powerful bill to dig her way out of the top of the tree.
 To this day, cockatoos nest in hollows and retain their hooked beaks.
-If you see cockatoo nesting, maybe you feel you have to ‘dig your way out’ of a situation where you feel caught.
-Or are you feeling caught somehow?
+Do you need to dig yourself out of a situation you feel caught in?

 These characters get into all sorts of mischief and comical situations exploring the wonders of life, and they appear to enjoy themselves thoroughly!
 If Cockatoo has flown into your life, singly or as a noisy squawking cloud, perhaps you need to be more aware of what is going on around you.
 Explore, satisfy your curiosity!

 The white cockatoo has been linked to the first death in one Dreaming (see Southern Cross).
 The death spirit, Yowie, takes the first deceased person into the sky in a tree and two white cockatoos follow, squawking angrily as they chase their home.
 They are the left and right stars in the Southern Cross, the vertical part being the tree.